wormhole-foundation/xdapp-book/src/technical/evm/nftLayer.md

 The Wormhole NFT Bridge only supports tokens compliant with the ERC-721 interface, and functions by creating a 'wrapped NFT' with identical metadata.
 How this is implemented varies by ecosystem.

-**Note**: Unlike xAssets, there is no attestation required for bridging NFTs.
+**Note**: Unlike tokens, there is no attestation required for bridging NFTs.

 To transfer a NFT, there are three steps: